Emerging Scholars Program

 “Homegrown Media Criticism: The U.S. Journalism Review Movement, 1958-1977”

-- Bill Herman of Hunter College & Minjeong Kim of Colorado State University
+- Bill Herman, Hunter College & Minjeong Kim, Colorado State University

 “The Internet Defends Itself: The Network Neutrality Debate on the Web”